 Packages

 There are several packages to choose from.
-These apply to Kamyla Chung and the Creepy-Crawlies, Kamyla Chung and the Classroom Bully, and Teddy Bear Tea.
+These apply to Kamyla Chung and the Creepy-Crawlies, Kamyla Chung and the Classroom Bully, Teddy Bear Tea, Trick or Treat A Halloween Poem, and A Fish Named Fancy.

 Includes an Intentional Read Aloud of the book and a Q & A with Ellwyn Autumn.
-(Kamyla Chung and the Creepy-Crawlies, Kamyla Chung and the Classroom Bully, and Teddy Bear Tea)
+(Kamyla Chung and the Creepy-Crawlies, Kamyla Chung and the Classroom Bully, Teddy Bear Tea, Trick or Treat A Halloween Poem, and A Fish Named Fancy.)

-Includes an Intentional Read Aloud of the book, a Q & A with Ellwyn Autumn and a literacy-related lesson that would involve arts and crafts materials that she would supply for each child.
+Includes an Intentional Read Aloud of the book, a Q & A with Ellwyn Autumn, and a related lesson that may involve arts and crafts materials that she would supply for each child.
+(Some activities may be altered depending on the needs of the visit.)

 Testimonials